Baptouuuu/Sy/docs/Service-container.md

 # Service container

-Sy is bundled with a service container object, a default instance can be found in the object `Sy.service`.
+Sy is bundled with a service container object, a default instance can be retrieved from the framework kernel: `Sy.kernel.getServiceContainer()`.

 ## Creation